may/calmwater1/README.md

 * No due dates; use your calendar or your phone's reminder function.
 Otherwise you'll just clutter yourself up with a lot of 'should dos' and watch them pass by, undone.
 <!-- * the exception to this is the 'remind me randomly of things that are important to me' function, eg, 'I really can write that book' or 'Call your friends'.???? -->
 * No habits; use a habit tracker app.
+* No tracking of average length of time between weekly reviews; the app already yells at you if you're delinquent, knowing that you're *regularly* delinquent isn't a useful feature; it will only inspire guilt and it also will become pretty obvious if you are regularly delinquent.

 ## TODO the rest of this README